VEX-SL/linkgrid/README.md

 - ✅ Use a strong, unique password
 - ✅ Enable HTTPS in production
-- ✅ Don't share your admin link publicly
+- ✅ Don't share your admin links publicly
 - ✅ Regularly backup your data
 - ✅ Set `SESSION_SECRET` to a long random string